Select Page

 Set up a toy kitchen or turn a cardboard box into a pretend stove.
 Then, let your child cook for you.
 Pretend to eat the food they serve and remember to say “thank you.”
 You could also pretend you’re in a restaurant and let your toddler take your order and bring your food.

 While you’re playing, talk about how each type of food makes you feel and share which ones are your favorite.
-This type of pretend play can encourage your child to have fun and try new foods.
+This type of pretend play can encourage your child to have fun and try new foods—and it can get them more comfortable talking about their feelings and model the behavior you want them to show at the table.

 Children (and adults alike) tend to love sweet and salty things because our brains associate them with having sufficient nutrition for energy output.
 And most of us don’t like bitter foods because toxins usually have a bitter taste.

 While we certainly want our children to eat healthily and get the nutrition they need, don’t get frustrated if things aren’t going as planned.
-It can take up to 10 times of introducing a particular food for your child to like it.
+It can take up to 10 times trying a particular food before your child takes to it.

 This is normal!
-Just keep offering healthy foods (and hiding them when necessary).
+Just keep offering healthy foods and sticking to your rules about snacks and treats.

 If you believe your child’s eating habits could lead to a medical issue or you’re concerned about their development, talk to their pediatrician.

-Most of the time, picky eaters outgrow their poor eating habits.
+Most of the time, picky eaters grow into better eating habits.
 But other kids need help.
 If your child’s doctor thinks it’s necessary, they might refer you to a feeding specialist for further evaluation or therapy.

 Enjoying Mealtime Again

-The Learn with Sesame Street app is an effective tool that helps kids learn and develop their social and emotional skills.
+Begin’s Learn with Sesame Street app helps kids do just that.
 With the help of their Sesame Street friends, kids learn how to express their emotions, empathize with others, and create healthy relationships.
-Explore the Learn with Sesame Street app today!
+The vocabulary and skills they build around feelings will help at the table—and all day long!